18F/handbook/_pages/about-us/teams/outreach.md

 title: Outreach
 ---

 The Outreach team is responsible for promoting the work of digital innovators at 18F and across government.
-Our work spans a number of outlets, including [the content of 18F’s public-facing website](https://18f.gsa.gov/), [our blog](https://18f.gsa.gov/blog/), our external and internal newsletters, our Twitter feed ([@18F](https://twitter.com/18F)), responses to press, and responses to emails to [18f@gsa.gov](mailto:18f@gsa.gov), speaking engagements, internal communications, and 18F events.
+Our work spans a number of outlets, including [the content of 18F’s public-facing website](https://18f.gsa.gov/), [our blog](https://18f.gsa.gov/blog/), our external and internal newsletters, our Twitter feed ([@18F](https://twitter.com/18F)), responses to press, and responses to emails to [18f@gsa.gov](mailto:18f@gsa.gov), internal communications, and 18F events.

 The Outreach team is situated in the 18F Front Office within [TTS](https://www.gsa.gov/portal/category/25729).
 The Outreach team facilitates communication both internal to 18F (for example, editing policies and memos) and externallly (for example, our blog, press engagements, or social media).
 We want to help you tell 18F’s stories and the stories of our partner agencies!
 Don’t hesitate to call on the Outreach team to help with your comms needs.

 ## Slack channels

-* [#outreach](https://gsa-tts.slack.com/archives/outreach) is for all general inquiries including events, helping you promote things, people coming by the office, members of the press asking you questions, speaking at conferences, etc.
+* [#outreach](https://gsa-tts.slack.com/archives/outreach) is for all general inquiries including events, helping you promote things, people coming by the office, members of the press asking you questions, etc.
 * [#blog](https://gsa-tts.slack.com/archives/blog) is used to discuss upcoming posts, feature requests, bugs, and the last minute details of publishing posts.
 * [#newsletter](https://gsa-tts.slack.com/archives/newsletter) is used to source and discuss content for our external and internal newsletters.
 Hop in here to let us know about cool things other people are doing!
 * [#tweet-this](https://gsa-tts.slack.com/archives/tweet-this) is where we coordinate activity for 18F&rsquo;s Twitter account.
 Hop in here if you want us to respond to something, retweet someone, or tweet something interesting.
 You can also contact us if you&rsquo;d like to be added to [18F&rsquo;s team Twitter list](https://twitter.com/18F/lists/team).